ZertoPublic/zroc/README.md

 Login credentials are admin / metricdata

 There will be several dashboards provisioned out of the box that will help monitor most metrics.
 Custom graphs and custom dashboards can be added too.

+## Troubleshooting

+To make sure that the exporter is able to collect data you can browse to http://dockerip:9999 or :9998 if you have a second site and look in the logs directory for the exporter logs.
+You can also verify that the various metric files are being created.

 ## Eye Candy